livz/livz.github.io/_tips/Speech-framework.md

 ## Overview

-MacOS provides a very powerful speech synthesis framework, easily accessible using built-in tools - ```say (1)``` or programmatically via [Applications Services APIs](https://developer.apple.com/documentation/applicationservices/speech_synthesis_manager).
+macOS provides a very powerful speech synthesis framework, easily accessible using built-in tools - ```say (1)``` or programmatically via [Applications Services APIs](https://developer.apple.com/documentation/applicationservices/speech_synthesis_manager).
 Let's see how to get started with using the Speech framework.

 From the command-line it's very simple.
 Just list the available voices and chose one to speak the message.
 If you're curious how it would sound in French for example: